 Why this particular company?

-And if you think about New Zealand, it's a land that attracts adventurers.
+If you think about New Zealand, it's a land that attracts adventurers.
 Mountain climbing, white water rafting anyone?
 It's what you do here.
 Have adventures.
-And this travel insurance company covers many adventure activities - in addition to cancellations, medical emergencies or treatment, lost or stolen gear, personal liability, etc.
+And this travel insurance comparison company has access to insurers that cover adventure activities - in addition to cancellations, medical emergencies or treatment, lost or stolen gear, personal liability, etc.

 2) Value for money with the cover you need